Honeywell names chief operating officer seen as CEO-in-waiting

-NEW YORK (Reuters) - Honeywell International Inc (HON.N) on Monday named Darius Adamczyk as its first president and chief operating officer, a newly created role seen as a step toward designating a successor to Chief Executive Dave Cote, who has led the company for 14 years.
+NEW YORK, April 4 (Reuters) - Honeywell International Inc on Monday named Darius Adamczyk as its first president and chief operating officer, a newly-created role seen as a step toward designating a successor to Chief Executive Dave Cote, who has led the company for 14 years.

 Adamczyk, 50, a Polish immigrant who did not speak English when he arrived in the United States at age 11, earned degrees in electrical and computer engineering at Michigan State University and Syracuse University before earning an MBA at Harvard, Honeywell said.